 About Plastic Free Thanet

 Plastic Free Thanet aims to reduce single-use plastic across Thanet, working with local businesses and community groups.
-We're using the Surfers Against Sewage Plastic Free Communities model to bring everyone on board.

 Reducing the amount of plastic we use is a tangible action individuals and businesses can take and a powerful way to engage people in conversations on this, and wider environmental issues.